-21. Please indicate your preference for the following: ☑ Option 1 - Develop and provide data migration software to transfer lifetime dog registrations to the centralised registration system. ☐ Option 2 - Local governments manually enter lifetime dog registrations into the centralised registration system. ☐ Option 3 - Owners re-register their lifetime dog registration on the centralised registration system.
+21. Please indicate your preference for the following:

+\boxtimes Option 1 - Develop and provide data migration software to transfer lifetime dog registrations to the centralised registration system.

+\Box Option 2 - Local governments manually enter lifetime dog registrations into the centralised registration system.

+\Box Option 3 - Owners re-register their lifetime dog registration on the centralised registration system.

 Please indicate reasons for your preference: It is not only life-time registrations where the dog may be deceased - dogs can be registered for 3 years and may no longer be living.

-22. Are there other options for transferring existing dogs onto the centralised system?
-23. Which of the following would you support to cover the costs of migrating existing data? □ an increase in the registration fee ☐ a one-off payment by dog owners □ other ⊠ none Cost should be borne by the State Government - it is their initiative
+- 22. Are there other options for transferring existing dogs onto the centralised system? - 23.
+Which of the following would you support to cover the costs of migrating existing data? - $\hfill\square$ an increase in the registration fee - \Box a one-off payment by dog owners - \Box other - ⊠ none

+Cost should be borne by the State Government - it is their initiative

-Dog owners should not have to pay for this - they have already paid a registration fee One option is that existing lifetime dog registrations are not transferred to the new system and local government registers would need to be retained for at least a 15 year period following the launch of the centralised system and authorities would have to refer to both the centralised system and individual local government dog registers.
-24. Should lifetime dog registrations be transferred to the new system? □ No ☐ Unsure Questions - Local Governments 25.
-Please indicate your local government district and the software you currently use for your dog register: a) Local Government district: b) Dog register software: 26.
-Please indicate if the software used for your local government dog register is the same as the software used for your local government's cat register: ☐ Yes □ No ☐ Unsure 27.
-Have you modified the software you currently use? □ Yes □ No ☐ Unsure 28.
-Is your local government easily able to identify lifetime dog registrations in your dog register? ☐ Yes □ No □ Unsure 29.
-How many lifetime dog registrations does your local government currently have?
+Dog owners should not have to pay for this - they have already paid a registration fee

+One option is that existing lifetime dog registrations are not transferred to the new system and local government registers would need to be retained for at least a 15 year period following the launch of the centralised system and authorities would have to refer to both the centralised system and individual local government dog registers.

+24. Should lifetime dog registrations be transferred to the new system?

+-  Yes

+- □ No

+- □ Unsure

+Questions - Local Governments

+- 25. Please indicate your local government district and the software you currently use for your dog register:

+- a) Local Government district:

+- b) Dog register software:

+- 26. Please indicate if the software used for your local government dog register is the same as the software used for your local government's cat register:

+- □ Yes

+- □ No

+- □ Unsure

+27. Have you modified the software you currently use?

+- □ Yes

+- □ No

+- □ Unsure

+- 28. Is your local government easily able to identify lifetime dog registrations in your dog register?

+- □ Yes

+- □ No

+- □ Unsure

+- 29. How many lifetime dog registrations does your local government currently have?

-30. Does your local government have the capacity to extract data from your dog register software and provide the extracted data in an Excel spreadsheet?
+- 30. Does your local government have the capacity to extract data from your dog register software and provide the extracted data in an Excel spreadsheet?

-☐ Yes☐ No☐ Unsure Questions - Dog Owners 31.
-Would you prefer: ☐ dog registration fees to increase to cover the cost of transferring dog registrations to the centralised system; ☐ a one-off \$5 fee for an automatic transfer of the data; or ☐ to re-register your own dogs online?
-I should not have to pay to transfer my dog from one register to another.
-32. If you are a dog owner with an existing lifetime dog registration, would you be willing to re-enter your details in the centralised registration system online?
-Yes No Unsure This is a repeat of option 3 in question 31.
-NONE of the above - it should be managed between the State Government and Local Government.
+☐ Yes☐ No☐ Unsure

+Questions - Dog Owners

+registrations to th a one-off \$5 to re-register I should not have 32.
+If you are a dog of willing to re-enter Yes No Unsure This is a repeat of tion fees to increase to cover the cost of transferring dog he centralised system; fee for an automatic transfer of the data; or your own dogs online? to pay to transfer my dog from one register to another. owner with an existing lifetime dog registration, would you be your details in the centralised registration system online?